01

 Chapter 02

 I got a partial scholarship to study in Niigata.
-The team at NILTI helped with every document, every deadline.
-I couldn't have done it alone.
+The team helped with every document, every deadline.
+I could not have done it alone.
 Forever grateful.

 S